Rest Haven, Georgia

 Rest Haven is a town primarily in northern Gwinnett and partly in southern Hall counties in the U.S. state of Georgia.
-As of the 2010 census, it had a total population of 62.
+As of 2020, its population was 45.

 Rest Haven is located along Georgia State Route 13, a highway from Atlanta to Gainesville that is immediately west of Interstate 985.
-The Gwinnett County portion of Rest Haven is part of the Atlanta–Sandy Springs–Marietta, GA-AL Metropolitan Statistical Area, while the Hall County portion is part of the Gainesville, GA Metropolitan Statistical Area.
+The Gwinnett County portion of Rest Haven is part of the Atlanta–Sandy Springs–Marietta, GA-AL metropolitan statistical area, while the Hall County portion is part of the Gainesville, GA metropolitan statistical area.

 History

 The town was granted a municipal charter in 1938.